Avenida Ricardo Lyon 207, Providencia, Santiago, Chile

 No tax for visitors in Chile if paying in US dollars

-Review by Lorie and Paul Bennett.
+Review by Lorie and Paul Bennett, photos by authors except where indicated.